aexol-studio/deenruv/packages/react-ui-devkit/docs/universal_components/AssetsModalInput.md

 # AssetsModalInput

-A modal that allows the user to select an asset from a list of available assets.
+A responsive, accessible modal that allows the user to select one asset from the asset library.
+Search, tag filters, upload, metadata, and picker-local pagination are available without changing the committed value until the user confirms.

 ## Props

 ### value

-- **Type:** `AssetsModalChangeType`
+- **Type:** `{ id: string; preview: string } | undefined`

-- The currently selected asset.
+- The currently committed asset.
+Opening the dialog creates a draft selection from this value; cancelling discards draft changes.

 ### setValue

 - **Type:** `(value?: AssetsModalChangeType) => void`

-- Callback invoked whenever the selected asset changes.
+- Callback invoked with `{ id, preview, source }` after the user confirms.
+The optional callback argument is retained for backwards compatibility; the picker does not add a separate clear action.

 ## Custom Types